ATN Event Staffing Logo

 6. Appearance and Uniform Requirements

-Be specific when providing appearance and uniform requirements – from head to toe.
+Be specific when providing appearance and uniform requirements, from head to toe.
 What type of black pants – dress pants, yoga pants, casual pants?
 What color sneakers?
 Do you want tattoos covered, piercings removed?
-Include a photo or illustration of the uniform if you can.
+Include a photo or illustration of the uniform, if possible.

 7. Staff Roles and Expectations

 Be as detailed as possible when explaining what the team will be doing, where they are doing it, and your expectations.
-Additionally, go over what not to do (chew gum, have their phone out, talk about sensitive issues, etc.).
+Additionally, review what not to do (such as chewing gum, having their phone out, or discussing sensitive issues).

 8. Logistics